jklepsercyber/defender-detectionhistory-parser/README.md

 ![CLI](https://github.com/jklepsercyber/defender-detectionhistory-parser/blob/develop/images/CLI.PNG?raw=true)

-The DetectionHistory parser provides a variety of options, designed to tailor the experience to your needs.
-The greedy option, is designed to pick up files outside of Windows' naming convention that may have been renamed for storage or other purposes.
-It is advised to simply either point the parser at the DetectionHistory folder listed in **Artifact Creation Documentation** with **-r** enabled, or copy the unmodified files out to a directory of your choice.

 ## Artifact Creation Documentation

 DetectionHistory files may be created and found on, at the very least, Windows 10 systems.
 The creation of these files is an afterproduct of Windows Defender's real-time/cloud-delivered protection(RTP) blocking threats such as Potentially Unwanted Applications (PUAs), viruses, worms, trojans, etc. The user should have these features turned on in the Windows Security app, under Windows Security > Virus and Threat Protection > Virus and Threat Protection Settings: